nus-cs2103-AY2223S1/ip/docs/README.md

 Adds a new deadline to the app.

 Format: `deadline <DESCRIPTION> /by <DATE_AND_TIME>`
+Note:
-Note: DATE_AND_TIME should be in ISO 8601 format
+- DATE_AND_TIME should be in ISO 8601 format.
+- Date should be given in year, month, day order, each seperated by **-**.
+- Date and time should be seperated by a **T**.
+- Time should be given in 24hrs format, with hour and time being seperated by a **:**.

 Example of usage:
 ```